hoangquochung1110/hlogs/content/database-index.md

 B+Tree is basically a M-way search tree that have the following structure:

-- perfectly balance: leaf nodes have the same height.
+- perfectly balance: leaf nodes always have the same height.
 - every inner node other than the root is at least half full (M/2 − 1 <= num of keys <= M − 1).
 - every inner node with k keys has k+1 non-null children.